engineerkong/Learning_Notes/Applications/FIT.md

-## Wissenschaftliche*r Mitarbeiter*in zur Promotion im Bereich Machine Learning / Data Science
+# Wissenschaftliche*r Mitarbeiter*in zur Promotion im Bereich Machine Learning / Data Science

+## Institute

-**FIT (Institute for Applied Information Technology)**: A good 550 colleagues work in interdisciplinary teams to develop innovative solutions on the topics of digital energy, health and sustainability as well as human-centered engineering & design, data science & AI, business informatics, microsimulation and cooperation systems such as blockchain.
+**FIT (Institute for Applied Information Technology)**:
+A good 550 colleagues work in interdisciplinary teams to develop innovative solutions on the topics of digital energy, health and sustainability as well as human-centered engineering & design, data science & AI, business informatics, microsimulation and cooperation systems such as blockchain.

-**FAIR-Data- und Distributed-Analytics-Teams in Sankt Augustin**: In our 'Data Science & Artificial Intelligence' department we cover the entire spectrum of knowledge-based value creation and decision support from data.
+**FAIR-Data- und Distributed-Analytics-Teams in Sankt Augustin**:
+In our 'Data Science & Artificial Intelligence' department we cover the entire spectrum of knowledge-based value creation and decision support from data.
 Develop state-of-the-art solutions in the field of machine learning.

-**Keywords**: Interdisciplinary; Application-oriented; Implement of research results; Analyze requirements; Meetings; Publish; Presentation; Acquisition of new research projects, scholarships and fellowships; Professional network.

 **'Data Science & Artificial Intelligence' department PROJECTS**:
 - Knowledge Graphs